BtcLayer/Cosmos/tools/cosmovisor/README.md

 └── preupgrade.sh (optional)
 ```

-The `cosmovisor/` directory incudes a subdirectory for each version of the application (i.e. `genesis` or `upgrades/<name>`).
+The `cosmovisor/` directory includes a subdirectory for each version of the application (i.e. `genesis` or `upgrades/<name>`).
 Within each subdirectory is the application binary (i.e. `bin/$DAEMON_NAME`) and any additional auxiliary files associated with each binary. `current` is a symbolic link to the currently active directory (i.e. `genesis` or `upgrades/<name>`).
 The `name` variable in `upgrades/<name>` is the lowercased URI-encoded name of the upgrade as specified in the upgrade module plan.
 Note that the upgrade name path are normalized to be lowercased: for instance, `MyUpgrade` is normalized to `myupgrade`, and its path is `upgrades/myupgrade`.

 Please note that `$DAEMON_HOME/cosmovisor` only stores the *application binaries*.
 The `cosmovisor` binary itself can be stored in any typical location (e.g. `/usr/local/bin`).
-The application will continue to store its data in the default data directory (e.g. `$HOME/.simapp`) or the data directory specified with the `--home` flag. `$DAEMON_HOME` is independent of the data directory and can be set to any location.
-If you set `$DAEMON_HOME` to the same directory as the data directory, you will end up with a configuation like the following:
+The application will continue to store its data in the default data directory (e.g. `$HOME/.simapp`) or the data directory specified with the `--home` flag. `$DAEMON_HOME` is dependent of the data directory and must be set to the same directory as the data directory, you will end up with a configuration like the following:

 ```text
 .simapp